 The difference between the 2000 G4 and 5000 G4 is in the sizes of the autoclaves and the cassettes.
 The 5000 is larger and can run more instruments at once.
 I thought it would be easiest to make this spreadsheet graphic that displays the differences:

 This first image is about the time differences between the 2000 and 5000 cycles.

-To conclude the review of these two cassette autoclaves, the computerized features of the new G4 models DOES bring the prices up.
+To conclude this review, the computerized features of the new G4 models DO bring the prices up some.
 If you need these new features, by all means research them further.